 Birth Support Explained

-A doula's job is to support you — not to manage your medical care.
+A doula's job is to support you, not to manage your medical care.
+The doula definition people often misunderstand is that a doula replaces your nurse or doctor.
+A doula does not.
 Think of a doula as a knowledgeable, calm presence who knows birth well and knows how to help you through it.

 During labor, a doula might: